 And he did get there.

-Uh and uh I don't know to what purpose, maybe to help celebrate the anniversary from their end.
+And I don't know to what purpose, maybe to help celebrate the anniversary from their end.

 Who knows?

-He says all of journalism needs to relearn the lesson can the conspiracy theories and stick to the facts.
+He says all of journalism needs to relearn the lesson, can the conspiracy theories and stick to the facts.

-No, those are a different column.
+No, no, this is a different column.

-That is uh that's Byron York talking about this.
+That's Byron York talking about this.

-Frank Lortenberg was being interviewed by somebody on some television show, and yep, Rove is no doubt a traitor about this.
+Frank Lortenberg was being interviewed by somebody on some television show.

 They owe an apology to the country.

-But they'll never happen because they got out of this exactly what they well, they got 90% of what they wanted.
+But they'll never happen because they got out of this exactly what they, well, they got 90% of what they wanted.

-They wanted Rove in jail, Cheney Indicted and in jail, what have you.
+They wanted Rove in jail, Cheney indicted and in jail, what have you.

-But they wanted this to impact negatively on Bush's numbers, ethics, approval numbers, and they got that back in just a sec.
+But they wanted this to impact negatively on Bush's numbers, ethics, approval numbers, and they got that.

-Having more fun than a human being should be allowed to have Rush Limboy and the EIB network.
+Having more fun than a human being should be allowed to have, Rush Limboy, and the EIB network.

-Uh, and that the criticism is premature and irresponsible, and that nobody has seen the entire thing.
+That the PAFTA 9-11 is staying on the air and that the criticism is premature and irresponsible and that nobody has seen the entire thing.

 We can't find it anywhere.

-Now I've not seen that in any of the other, by the way, ABC Radio News said they couldn't confirm it.
+Now, I've not seen that in any of the other, by the way, ABC Radio News said they couldn't confirm it.

-So, well, don't feel bad.
+So, don't feel bad.

 I have been to Bridgeport.

-A polling company owner has admitted participating in a conspiracy to falsify data in order to meet deadlines for clients, which included the campaigns of President Bush, U.S. Senator Joe Lieberman, U.S. Representative Rosa DeLoro, and Mayor John Fabrizi.
+A polling company owner has admitted participating in a conspiracy to falsify data in order to meet deadlines for clients, which included the campaigns of President Bush, U.S. Senator Joe Lieberman, U.S. Representative Rosa DeLauro, and Mayor John Fabrizi.

 Tracy Coston, 46 of Madison, admitted to U.S. District Judge Janet C. Hall that she participated in a conspiracy to commit wire fraud.

-Preliminary calculation of the federal spending guidelines calls for her to receive a sentence anywhere from 27 to 33 months in prison and a fine of between 6,000 and 60,000.
+Preliminary calculation of the federal spending guidelines calls for her to receive a sentence anywhere from 27 to 33 months in prison and a fine of between $6,000 and $60,000.

 Results were falsified.

-Sometimes a respondents' gender or political affiliation were changed to meet a quota.
+Sometimes a respondent's gender or political affiliation were changed to meet a quota.

 Other times all survey answers were simply fabricated.

-They were just told to pretend these people are rats and dogs, cats and dogs, and go out there just make it all up.
+They were just told to pretend these people are rats and dogs, cats and dogs, and go out there and just make it all up.

 So here's one polling unit that admits making it all up and working for a lot of Democrats.